 De Minimis Ending: What You Need to Know About New Customs Processing

-Starting August 29, 2025, every package under $800 requires full customs processing.
-Processing times increase from hours to days, and costs increase by $50-300+ per shipment.
+Starting August 29, 2025, packages under $800 from most countries will require full customs processing.
+For China, the end date is now November 9, 2025 due to a recent 90-day extension.
+Processing times increase from hours to days, and costs increase by $80-250+ per shipment.

-The US ended the de minimis exemption.
-For China and Hong Kong, it already ended May 2nd.
-After August 29th, every international package faces duties, taxes, and customs paperwork.
+The US is ending the de minimis exemption for all countries on August 29, 2025.
+For China and Hong Kong, it already ended May 2, 2025.
+After these dates, every international package faces duties, taxes, and customs paperwork.
 Shipping costs are increasing significantly, and delivery times are extending by 3-5 days.

 The streamlined process that let millions of packages clear customs in hours is ending.
 Everything now goes through standard customs processing.